 Schools and education

-Health problems, health care and the related communication in a foreign country
+Health problems, health care

 The content and forms of instruction in the evaluated course are specified by a regulation issued by the lecturer responsible for the course and updated for every academic year.